 - Narrow down your content plan to specific topics that are trending.

-- Specify your brand’s research parameters and performance metrics.
+- Specify your brand’s research parameters and brand performance metrics.

-- Find out the customer sentiment revolving around your brand, its products, and services.
+- Find out the customer sentiment revolving around your brand, its products, and its services.

 - Perform competitor analysis for better campaign results.